ninchistudios/musicproduction/end-to-end-checklist.md

 * Mix the most important instrument - the one that most defines the song - first.
 * Sidechaining a track with extreme EQ/compression creates the ability to blend that to taste rather than just straight effects on the track.
 * Think about the space each instrument is in, and the emotion you want to convey.
 Large/small, low or high ceiling, wood/concrete/glass/fabric surfaces, is the instrument (incl vocals) excited/lonely/etc.
+* Don't solo instruments, you need to hear them in the context of the mix.
+Use a gain plugin instead.

 #### Gain Staging with Basic Bus Layout